ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 We will first address the correctness of our solution, and then we will address the syntactic issues.
 ### Functional error handling
-The classic answer to error handling when effects are involved in functional programming are monad transformers.
+The classic answer to high-level error handling when effects are involved in functional programming are monad transformers.
 Although this won't be our final destination, adding a monad transformer as an intermediate stepping stone in our refactoring will help us understand the problem better.
 ```scala
 def insertUser(